 How to Import Your Car into Mexico & Get Mexican Plates

-It is also against the law for anyone to store a foreign vehicle in Mexico unless it is in a bonded storage lot of which there are very few in Baja.
-Many foreigners leave their extra car behind at their second home or a friend’s and while few have been in trouble for doing so it is not legal and you can have your vehicle confiscated if it is found to be left on private property.
+It has also been against the law for anyone to store a foreign vehicle in Mexico unless it is in a bonded storage lot of which there are very few in Baja.
+Many foreigners leave their foreign plated extra car behind at their second home or a friend’s and while few have been in trouble for doing so it is not legal and you can have your vehicle confiscated if it is found to be left on private property.
+This too has been debated by many...People just because you and or others get away with something even for years does not make it legal.

 The next step after forwarding your title is to take everything out of your car.
 Leave nothing but the spare tire and jack.
 Everything else must be out of the car or the brokers and authorities will refuse to do the job.
 That means if you are traveling south and have a car full of stuff you will have to arrange to leave it in the U.S. till the car arrives on the Tijuana side and then you will have to cross back into the U.S. to pick up your goods.
 The car being empty is really for your protection while it can be a hassle no one wants to be responsible for your personal goods.
 You may also of course leave your goods on the Mexican side of the border and then cross back just to import the empty vehicle.